 - Mix all of the obtained samples together in the bucket.

 - Remove two cups of the soil samples from the bucket and test the soil by following the directions of your home soil testing kit.

 The Bottom Line

 Reaching your lawn goals and getting a thick, green lawn your neighbors will envy is not impossible.
 To keep your grass green just apply some iron to correct the nutritional balance, find the right watering schedule, and ensure you use the best organic lawn fertilizers.
 This way, you can ensure that your lawn will stay green for a longer period if not always.

-When mowing, do it less frequently, leave the clippings and change the blades for mulching ones for the best growth.
-Keep weeds under control to keep the right plants growing.
+We advise that you mow your lawn less frequently, leave the clippings of the grass blades and change the mower blades for mulching ones for the best growth.
+Know how to Keep weeds under control to keep the right plants growing.